mayurpawar/heritage-lens/README.md

 - **Semantic AI unlocks true exploration:** Vertex AI and MongoDB vector search allow natural language queries, not just keywords.
 - **Hybrid search is a superpower:** Combining classic and semantic search brings both intuition and precision.
 - **Cloud automation:** Using Secret Manager, Certbot, and Terraform made the stack robust and reproducible.
 - **Adaptability:** On the last hackathon day, I bought the new domain [heritage-lens.org](heritage-lens.org).
-While the domain is very new and may be blocked in some regions, I also deployed the project on my main domain for redundancy: [heritage.mayurpawar.com](https://heritage.mayurpawar.com).
+While the domain is very new and may be blocked in organisations due domain age criteria, I also deployed the project on my main domain for redundancy: [heritage.mayurpawar.com](https://heritage.mayurpawar.com).

 ---
 ## 🚀 What’s Next